 8. Loans and leases guaranteed by other U.S. government or GSE guarantees (non-FDIC loss-sharing agreements)

 10. Loans secured by 1-4 family properties in foreclosure

 11. Retail funding (core deposits)

 20. Memoranda items: Average rates for loans, securities, retail funding, wholesale funding, interest-bearing deposits, trading and other liabilities.

-The OCC intends to use this worksheet to assess the projected changes in assets and liabilities that a covered institution can sustain in an adverse and severely adverse stress scenario.
+The OCC intends to use this worksheet to assess the projected Start Printed Page 15405changes in assets and liabilities that a covered institution can sustain in an adverse and severely adverse stress scenario.
 This worksheet will also be used to assess the revenue and loss projections identified in the income statement worksheet.

 The capital worksheet, which is appended to the Balance Sheet, collects data for the quarter preceding the planning horizon and for each quarter of the planning horizon for the stress test on the following areas:

 2. Disallowed deferred tax asset